seanox/virtual-environment/README.md

 conditions and reduce unintended interaction with the host file system and registry.

-__The project consists of the [platform](platform), the [launcher](launcher) and
+The Workspace project consists of the [platform](platform), [launcher](
+    launcher), [startup](startup) and [inventory](inventory) components.
+The
-the [startup tool](startup).
-The platform manages virtual disks (creation, attachment, detachment, maintenance).
-The launcher provides keyboard-based access to programs inside the workspace, and the startup tool initializes services and applications.
-A [module concept](modules) for integrating external tools exists as a proof of concept but is not the current focus of development.__
+platform manages the workspace lifecycle, including virtual disk creation, attachment, detachment and maintenance.
+It creates a fully configured, ready-to-use workspace containing the launcher, startup and inventory tools together with the required directory structure and configuration.
+The launcher provides keyboard-based access to workspace applications, the startup tool executes workspace initialization scripts, and the inventory tool analyzes file system and Windows registry changes to support the creation of portable applications.
+All three tools are standalone applications and can also be used independently.
+A module concept for integrating additional tools exists as a proof of concept but is not the current focus of development.__

 BitLocker-encrypted virtual disks are supported for environments where encryption requirements apply.